 We’ve also gained profound insights and discovered new opportunities: Thanks to shelter in place periods, many of us have had time to (re)connect on a deeper level with ourselves and with the natural beauty that surrounds us, gaining greater clarity as to what is truly important in our lives.

-Deepening our understanding of our personal values and how they help us (re)connect with our sense of self, with others, and with the world, we live in – that’s what this year’s theme Reconnecting is about.
+Deepening our understanding of our personal values and how they help us (re)connect with our sense of self, with others, and with the world, we live in – that’s what the 2021 theme Reconnecting was about.

 To forget how to dig the earth and to tend the soil is to forget ourselves. — Mahatma Gandhi

 Reconnecting With Nature

 The initiative I led within the overall Reconnecting theme was titled Reconnect with Nature.

 Pre-COVID, we (humans) often acted as if we were disconnected from Nature.
 We took its abundance for granted.
 But nature is LIFE, and life is fragile.
 The global pandemic has made it very clear: WE ARE (an intrinsic part of) NATURE.